-More than 40 percent of the planet's land mass is covered in grasslands -- a semi-arid ecosystem dominated by grasses, which receives too little rainfall to enable tree growth.
-Known worldwide as prairies, savannas, steppes, veldts, rangelands and pampas, these grassland systems collectively represent Earth’s most altered and endangered ecosystem, due in large part to intensified agriculture and development.
-Grassland surface waters, most originating from rainfall or melting snow, vary in their hydrology and chemistry, but all provide essential wildlife habitat.
+Sweeping grasslands against endless skies are more than picturesque – they are living, breathing habitats.
+More than 40 percent of land on Earth is covered in these semiarid, virtually treeless landscapes.
+Also known in various parts of the world as prairies, savannas, steppes, velds, rangelands or pampas, grasslands collectively represent Earth’s most altered and endangered ecosystem, thanks in large part to intensified agriculture and development.
+Bodies of water, most originating from limited rainfall or melting snow, provide essential wildlife habitat in grasslands.

 Streams, vernal pools, playa lakes and prairie potholes are bodies of water found in grasslands.

 Globally, streams are a critical component of grasslands, providing an essential link to downstream habitat.
 Compared to other ecosystems, grasslands tend to have more intermittent or seasonal streams, flowing for only part of the year.
 Highly variable flows resulting from periods of flooding and drought make prairie streams ideal models in disturbance ecology – the study of how ecosystems respond to temporary, but intense, changes in environmental conditions.

 Kings Creek in Konza Prairie of northeastern Kansas is one of the planet’s most studied grassland streams.
 Scientists have learned from nearly three decades of work there that prairie streams have excellent water quality and low contaminants, support unique and often endangered species, and control the movement and processing of materials, notably nitrogen, from land to downstream aquatic habitats.